6 Research Project: Pigments in Plants (UV-vis version)

 Separation Method 2: Chromatography

-Chromatography is a general technique that has several points in common with extraction; for example, differing solubilities of different substances play a part in both techniques.
+Chromatography is another general technique for separating compounds that has several points in common with extraction; for example, differing solubilities of different substances play a part in both techniques.
 Chromatography differs from extraction in that this always involves the movement of one phase (the “mobile phase”) past a non-moving phase (the “stationary phase”) to bring about the separation.
 Conditions are set up so that different components of the mixture are carried along with the mobile phase at different speeds as they pass through the stationary phase.

 Examples